Mercedes A-Class review - Engines, performance and drive

 The 2.0-litre petrol in the A 250 scratches the performance car itch; a 0-62mph time of 6.2 seconds and 155mph top speed puts it into hot hatch territory, and though not exactly tuneful, it sounds sporty enough.
 The automatic gearbox – an in-house unit as opposed to the diesel’s Getrag – can be a little slow to respond, especially when using the paddle shifters.

 The 1.3-litre petrol in the A 180 and A 200 uses the superior Getrag ‘box, but otherwise there’s little else to recommend it.
-The A 180 covers the 0-62mph dash in 8.8 seconds and maxes out at 134mph, while the A 200 is 0.8 seconds and 6mph faster respectively.
+The A 180 manual version covers the 0-62mph dash in 9.2 seconds and maxes out at 134mph, while the A 200 manual is 1.0 second and 6mph faster respectively.
 Both perform fine on paper, then, but the torque deficit relative to the 180 d means that these A-Class derivatives need working hard at times – effort they hastily announce through a loud, thrashy tone.
 They’re undoubtedly the weakest units in the current range.

 The AMG A 35 model produces 302bhp and 400Nm of torque.
 It will sprint from 0-62mph in 4.7 seconds (4.8 in the saloon version) onto an electronically-limited top speed of 155mph, pegging it close to the VW Golf R. Power is fed to all four wheels through a seven-speed dual-clutch automatic transmission and there are five drive modes to choose from, allowing separate adjustment of elements like the dampers, throttle and gearbox responses.